 How customers choose restaurants for delivery

 Considering increasing food delivery trends, restaurants should use search engine optimization (SEO) techniques, social media channels, and food delivery technology platforms as their main tools to boost online exposure.
-It’s important to keep your website and marketing channels up-to-date with relevant information—and post regularly so your momentum continues.
-Since potential customers will most likely find your restaurant online, it makes sense to focus on improving local and national SEO rankings as part of your marketing strategy.
+It’s important to keep your website and marketing channels up-to-date with relevant information — and post regularly so your momentum continues.
+Since potential customers will most likely find your restaurant online, it makes sense to focus on improving local and national search engine rankings as part of your marketing strategy.
 The easier you make it for people to find you, the more new customers you can attract.

 Food delivery trends show a demand for increased variety and customization

-In order to capitalize on the rise of food delivery, you may wish to tailor your menu to current culinary trends and introducing items that travel especially well (although fear not, practically any food delivers well!).
-Following popular trends and consumer habits reported by Hospitality Insights, consider expanding your menu options with world cuisine and "healthy" items.
+In order to capitalize on the rise of food delivery, you may wish to tailor your menu to current culinary trends and introducing items that travel especially well.
+Consider expanding your menu options with world cuisine and “healthy” items.
 You can also appeal to conscientious consumers by offering dishes made with organic and locally-sourced ingredients.
 Not only will your food taste fresh, but your restaurant will be supporting farmers in the community.
 Staying in line with an environmentally-friendly image, you can use reusable or compostable packaging for delivery containers.

 With a food technology platform, offering users the degree of customization they crave is simple.
 An interface like DoorDash lets you input options like ordering extra sauces, swapping one protein for another, or upgrading a side dish.
 And you can give consumers the option to forgo plastic cutlery in favor of a reusable set they have at home.